-Your fight against smoking tobacco is all about will power and smart thinking to achieve total smoking cessation.
-In fact, when you aim to quit smoking, don’t expect to succeed in the first attempt itself.
-It is quite possible that you will slip once in a while and even end up smoking full time again.
-This is known as a relapse and usually means that you have succumbed to the smoking temptation.
-But remember, even if you experience a relapse after you have officially quit, it doesn’t mean it’s the end of the story.
+Want to learn how to quit smoking permanently?
+Your fight against smoking tobacco is all about willpower and intelligent thinking to achieve total smoking cessation.
+When you aim to quit smoking, don’t expect to succeed on the first attempt itself.
+You may slip once in a while and even smoke full-time again.
+This is known as a relapse and usually means succumbing to the smoking temptation.
+But remember, even if you experience a relapse after officially quitting, it doesn’t mean it’s the end of the story.
 You can always pick yourself up again, dust yourself and resume your journey towards a tobacco-free life.

 Understanding Smoking Triggers:

 Triggers are the most important things you need to keep an eye out for to avoid slips and the resultant relapses.
-In laymen’s language, triggers are all those conditions and situations that make you want to light up a cigarette or cigar.
-Triggers can be anything – stress of meeting work deadlines, a burst of anger, panic attack, at a social get-together, seeing someone smoking, smelling tobacco smoke, the expansive feeling of well-being immediately after enjoying a hearty meal.
+In layman’s language, triggers are all those conditions and situations that make you want to light up a cigarette or cigar.
+Triggers can be anything – the stress of meeting work deadlines, a burst of anger, a panic attack at a social get-together, seeing someone smoking, smelling tobacco smoke, or the expansive feeling of well-being immediately after enjoying a hearty meal.

-In effect, what you should do is skirt such triggers or deal with the cravings they create in you so that you can resume your smoke-free lifestyle.
+In effect, you should skirt such triggers or deal with the cravings they create in you so that you can resume your smoke-free lifestyle.

-Broadly speaking, there are four types of triggers that you as a new non-smoker should understand if you’re keen on quitting smoking.
+There are four types of triggers that you, as a new non-smoker, should understand if you’re keen on quitting smoking.

-Emotional triggers are the first category where smoking tendencies are aroused when you’re dealing with situations involving intense emotions.
-This type of trigger basically takes you back to memories of times and situations when faced such emotions and the release that smoking gave you.
+Emotional triggers are the first category where smoking tendencies are aroused when dealing with intense emotions.
+This type of trigger takes you back to memories of times and conditions when you faced such feelings and the release that smoking gave you.
 Emotional triggers can be representative of happy or stressful situations.
-Typical emotional triggers situations range from stress, anxiety, excitement, boredom, depression, elation, satisfaction and relaxation.
+Typical emotional triggers range from stress, anxiety, excitement, boredom, depression, joy, satisfaction and relaxation.

 Dealing with Emotional Triggers: